Deploy and call the Qwen3-0.6B model with vLLM framework as an online inference service on EAS.

 Upload files to OSS

-Use ossutil to upload the model and code files to OSS.
-You can then read the model file by mounting OSS to the service.
+Use ossutil to upload model and code files to OSS.
+Mount OSS to the service to read the model file.

-You can also package all required files into a runtime image for deployment.
-However, this method is not recommended for the following reasons:
+You can also package all required files into an image for deployment.
+However, we do not recommend this method because:

-Model updates or iterations require you to rebuild and re-upload the runtime image, which increases maintenance costs.
+Model updates or iterations require rebuilding and re-uploading the image, which increases maintenance costs.

-Large model files significantly increase the runtime image size.
-This leads to longer image pull times and affects the service startup efficiency.
+Large model files significantly increase image size.
+This leads to longer image pull times and affects service startup efficiency.

-If no Alibaba Cloud Image meets your requirements, you must create a custom image.
-If you develop and train models in a DSW instance, you can create a DSW instance image to ensure consistency between the development and deployment environments.
+If no official image meets your requirements, create a custom image.
+If you develop and train models in DSW, create a DSW instance image to ensure consistency between development and deployment environments.

 -